What Is Travel Speed in Welding and Why It Matters

 1. A quarter-moon bead shape with even ripples.

-2. A stable crackling sound that signals an arc.
+2. A stable crackling sound that signals a steady arc.

-3. Consistent puddle control as you make travel speed adjustments.
+3. Consistent puddle control as you adjust travel speed.

-Keep your electrode about 15° from vertical and refine your pace by reading the puddle, not guessing.
-Beginners often vary speed without noticing, which breaks weld integrity.
-Additionally, maintaining proper stick-out length is crucial for optimal arc stability.
+Keep your electrode about 15 degrees from vertical when that angle fits the joint and rod type.
+Refine your pace by reading the puddle, not by guessing.
+Beginners often vary speed without noticing, which can weaken weld integrity.

-You don’t need permission to weld well; you need repeatable technique, sharp observation, and disciplined adjustments that keep the arc stable and the bead honest.
+Maintaining proper stick-out length also helps support arc stability.
+You need repeatable technique, sharp observation, and disciplined adjustments that keep the arc stable and the bead sound.

 How Material Thickness Changes Travel Speed